 Great Northern University aspires to be a Christian university that educates individuals to engage and transform the world.

 The core values of Great Northern University give shape to how we pursue our mission.
 They can be summarized in three words: Community, Scholarship, and Wisdom.
 When these values are embraced and purposefully carried out in our work, our mission will be successful, and our vision will be realized.
 We strive to instill these values in our students so that they will continue to practice them throughout their lives.

 Community: Leading through Service and Humility

 Our idea of community is drawn from Jesus’ statement in Mark 10:43b-44: “Whoever wants to become great among you must be your servant, and whoever wants to be first, must be slave of all” (ESV).
 This kind of community produces strength based on humility and service.
 It cares for the “least of these” as if they were Jesus Himself.
-Members of this community sacrificially give to one another, forgiving each other when wronged, and graciously bearing each other’s burdens.
+Members of this community sacrificially give to one another, forgive each other when wronged, and graciously bear each other’s burdens.

 It takes sincere humility and significant effort to believe that the needs and desires of others are more important than one’s own.
 We want to cultivate a community that produces this kind of humble, godly, and effective servant-leaders.